Peak Periods Sample Clauses

 Peak Periods.
 The first day of a business week and any day on which order volume is greater than 20% above average (calculated on a floating 30-day basis) is defined as a "Peak Period."
 Navarre shall use best efforts to (a) notify NetRadio in advance of any seasonal or other anticipated Peak Periods and (b) adhere to the fulfillment policies set forth above during Peak Periods, but its failure to so adhere during Peak Periods shall not be considered a default under this Agreement.

 Peak Periods.
-Where more than one employee applies for holiday leave for the same period of time, leave shall be granted on the basis of service seniority.
-The number allowed off at any one time shall be subject to operational requirements.
-The Employer shall circulate or post the vacation schedule by February 1st each year.
-In order of service seniority within the component of each team, each employee will have three calendar days to specify their preferred dates for vacation time before the list is to be given to the next senior employee.
-Vacation requests must be completed no later than March 15th each year.
+The Employer shall circulate or post the vacation schedule by February 15th each year.
+In order of seniority within the component/team, each employee will have three (3) days to specify his or her preferred dates for vacation time before the list is to be given to the next senior employee.
+Completed vacation requests must be completed no later than March 31st each year.
 It is understood an employee who is absent when the list is circulated to them the Employer shall give reasonable time for the request to be completed.
-The Employer shall post the approved vacation schedule no later than March 31st each year.
-Employees may request single vacation days, however the Employer may not grant the employee's request for further single days if it is in excess of two single days (a day is considered single even if it is separated by a weekend, holiday or flex day from the next scheduled workday) during peak period time and/or subject to operational requirements.
-Employees who do not respond within the three days shall not be entitled to exercise those rights over time selected by a less senior employee.
-No more than two-thirds of an employee's annual vacation entitlement as per Clause 18.2 (Vacation - Entitlement) will be given during July, August, December and the first 10 days of January, or by mutual agreement within a component/team and the Employer.
-Part A may be changed to suit the requests of the employees.
+The Employer shall post the approved vacation schedule no later than April 30 each year.
+Employees may request single vacation days during peak periods, however the Employer may not grant the employee’s request for further single days if it is in excess of two (2) single days (a day is considered single even if it is separated by a weekend, holiday or flex day from the next scheduled work day) during peak period time and/or subject to operational requirements.
+Employees who do not respond within the three (3) days shall not be entitled to exercise those rights over time selected by a less senior employee.
+No more than two-thirds (2/3) of an employee’s annual vacation entitlement as per Article 18.2 will be given during July, August, December and Spring Break.
+By mutual agreement within a component/team and the Employer, Part A may be changed to suit the requests of the employees.

 AutoNDA by SimpleDocs